mthorning/matt-thorning.dev/src/pages/2019-22-01-npm-version.md

 ## Pre and post version scripts

 Do you use the scripts section of the package.json?
 If not, you should, it's incredibly useful!
-A typical scripts section for me has scripts for running Webpack, Node servers, Jest for tests and release scripts.
-Here is a picture from a chat app I made recently to give you some idea:
+A typical scripts section for me has scripts for running Webpack, Node servers, Jest (for tests) and release scripts.
+Here is a picture from the package.json of a chat app I made recently to give you some idea:

 ![package.json screenshot](../images/20190122/pjson_2.png)

-As you can see in the above picture, there's a script call `postversion` near the bottom.
+As you can see in the above picture, there's a script called `postversion` near the bottom.
 NPM allows you to create pre and post scripts for any script you like.
 I could create a "premongo" script or a "postrelease-vps" if I wanted to and NPM would run them exactly where you would expect them to be run.
 Here, I am using a `postversion` script to push the newly created tagged commit to the remote repository.
-If I have Eslint or Jest on a project then I run those in a "preversion" script, if either the tests or the linting fail then the version script does not run.
+If I have Eslint or Jest in a project then I run those in a "preversion" script, if either the tests or the linting fail then the version script does not run.

-In this app, which is written in [GatsbyJS](https://www.gatsbyjs.org/ "Gatsby's Homepage"), I use a "preversion" script to run prettier which formats my code nicely (I don't bother using a linter in this codebase because of that) and a "postversion" script to push my commit and tags and then run the release script which pushes my code to the server:
+In this app, which is written in [GatsbyJS](https://www.gatsbyjs.org/ "Gatsby's Homepage"), I use a "preversion" script to run Prettier which formats my code nicely (I don't bother using a linter in this codebase because of that) and a "postversion" script to push my git commit & tags and then run the release script which pushes my code to the server:

 ```json
     "format": "prettier --write \"src/**/*.js\"",